AdrianLinares/petcare-app/README.md

 ## 📚 Documentation for Beginners

 **New to programming or React?
-We've got comprehensive guides for you!**
+I've got comprehensive guides for you!**

 ### 🎯 Start Here: